Pradeep24032004/sluice---a-distributed-rate-limiter-and-API-gateway/README.md

 redis       10% CPU   20MiB
 ```

-All 3 gateway containers are CPU-saturated (single uvicorn worker each,
+All three gateway containers are CPU-saturated (single uvicorn worker each,
-no multiprocessing) and Postgres is at 78% — the synchronous audit-log
+no multiprocessing), and Postgres is at 78% CPU from the synchronous
-`INSERT` + commit on every request (`_log_audit`, via `BackgroundTasks`)
+audit-log insert issued on every request (`_log_audit`, via
-is real load, not free.
-Redis, the thing actually doing the atomic
+`BackgroundTasks`).
+Redis — the component doing the actual rate-limit
-rate-limit math, is barely touched at 10%. **The bottleneck at this scale
+math — is at 10%.
+At this scale the bottleneck is the application tier and
-is the app tier and the audit log, not the rate limiter** — the correct
+audit logging, not the rate limiter; addressing it would mean running
-next steps would be more uvicorn workers per gateway, batching the audit
+multiple uvicorn workers per gateway process, batching the audit-log
-log writes, or both.
-That diagnosis is worth more in an interview than the
+writes, or both.
-raw req/s number.

-**300 concurrent users, all over their limit, 30s (`BurstyUser`):** the
+**300 concurrent users, all over their configured limit, 30s
-*rejection* path is cheap — no upstream call, so it actually sustains
+(`BurstyUser`):** the rejection path skips the upstream call, so it
-higher throughput than the accept path:
+sustains higher throughput than the accept path:

 ```
-45132 requests, 44735 rejected with 429 (99.12% — as designed, these
+45132 requests, 44735 rejected with 429 (99.12% — by design, these
-clients share only 5 API keys on purpose to force over-limit traffic) 1509 req/s sustained
+clients share only 5 API keys to force over-limit traffic) 1509 req/s sustained
 p50: 170ms   p99: 250ms
 ```

-## Resume bullet points

-Measured on a single M-series laptop running the full Docker Compose stack
-(3 gateway replicas + nginx + Redis + Postgres) — a dedicated host would do
-meaningfully better; re-run `make load-test` and swap in your own numbers.

-### Copy-paste block (use these 4)

-Leads with the *debugging story*, not the test count — "found and fixed a
-real bug" reads stronger than "wrote N tests" to an interviewer, and every
-number here is something you can defend live if asked "walk me through that."

-- **Found and fixed a Redis connection-pool bug** via concurrency stress
-  testing (50,000 concurrent requests on one key) that was silently opening
-  one new TCP connection per in-flight request under load — degrading
-  throughput 3x.
-Fixed with a bounded `BlockingConnectionPool`, measured
-  5.5k → 16k checks/sec after.
-- **Proved rate-limit correctness under real contention, not sequential
-  calls**: verified the exact limit holds at 100x oversubscription
-  (50,000 concurrent requests) and across 1,000 simultaneous clients
-  (20,000 concurrent requests) with zero cross-client leakage, using
-  `asyncio.gather` to force true concurrency in the test itself.
-- **Diagnosed a load-test bottleneck with `docker stats`, not guesswork**:
-  at 1,000 concurrent users, found the gateway containers CPU-saturated
-  (106% each) and Postgres at 78% from synchronous audit-log writes — while
-  Redis, the actual rate limiter, sat at 10%.
-Correctly isolated the
-  bottleneck to the app tier, not the rate-limiting logic.
-- Built a distributed rate limiter + API gateway (FastAPI, Redis, Postgres)
-  implementing Token Bucket, Sliding Window Log, and Sliding Window Counter
-  as atomic Redis Lua scripts; 30-test suite with zero mocks, reproduced
-  flake-free across 5+ runs, wired into GitHub Actions CI.

-### Full list (swap any of the above for these if more relevant)

-- Built a distributed rate limiter and API gateway in FastAPI, implementing
-  Token Bucket, Sliding Window Log, and Sliding Window Counter algorithms
-  as atomic Redis Lua scripts to prevent race conditions across horizontally
-  scaled gateway instances.
-- Wrote a 30-test suite (unit, end-to-end, and concurrency/stress) covering
-  the algorithms, the ASGI app, and config caching, run against real Redis
-  and Postgres with zero mocks; reproduced flake-free across 5+ consecutive
-  full-suite runs (30/30 every time) and wired into a GitHub Actions CI
-  pipeline.
-- Proved race-freedom under real contention at scale, not just sequential
-  calls or small batches: verified the exact limit held at up to 100x
-  oversubscription and 50,000 concurrent requests on a single key, and that
-  1,000 simultaneous clients (20,000 concurrent requests total) stayed
-  perfectly isolated from each other with zero cross-client leakage —
-  sustaining ~15,000 rate-limit checks/sec throughout.
-- Debugged and fixed two concurrency bugs the stress tests surfaced: a
-  stale-limiter-cache issue where a cached Lua-script wrapper stayed bound to
-  a dead Redis client after a reconnect, and an unbounded connection pool
-  that opened one new TCP connection per concurrent request under load
-  (fixing it also made throughput ~3x faster: 5.5k → 16k checks/sec).
-- Simulated a 3-instance gateway cluster behind an nginx load balancer with
-  Docker Compose; verified via Locust that a single client's request count
-  stayed correctly enforced while requests round-robined across all 3
-  instances, proving limits are shared via Redis rather than tracked
-  per-instance.
-- Load-tested the gateway with Locust up to 1,000 concurrent users; at 500
-  users sustained ~500 req/s with p50 3ms / p99 170ms and 0% false-throttle
-  rate, and at 1,000 users diagnosed the actual bottleneck using `docker
-  stats` rather than just reporting a number — found the gateway containers
-  CPU-saturated (106% each, single uvicorn worker) and Postgres at 78% CPU
-  from synchronous audit-log writes, while Redis (the rate limiter itself)
-  sat at just 10%, correctly isolating the bottleneck to the app tier and
-  audit logging rather than the rate-limiting logic.
-- Verified the rejection path is cheap under a dedicated burst profile: 300
-  over-limit clients sustained 1,509 req/s of correctly-rejected 429s with
-  `Retry-After` headers — higher throughput than the accept path, since a
-  429 skips the upstream call entirely.
-- Versioned the Postgres schema with Alembic migrations run through a
-  dedicated one-shot init container, avoiding the race condition of 3
-  concurrently-starting gateway replicas each trying to create the same
-  tables.
-- Instrumented the gateway with Prometheus metrics and a Grafana dashboard
-  (request rate, denial rate, and per-algorithm latency), and persisted a
-  Postgres-backed audit log of rate-limit violations for debugging and
-  per-client configuration.